-The concrete block shall be brushed on one side and have a minimum strength of 3,500 psi.
-A 2 in. square film of the mixed modified urethane shall be applied to the brushed surface and allowed to cure for 72 hours at room temperature.
-A 2 in. square cube shall be affixed to the surface of the modified urethane by means of an epoxy glue.
-After the glue has cured for 24 hours, the modified urethane specimen shall be placed on a dynamic testing machine in such a fashion so that the specimen block is in a fixed position and the 2 in. cube (glued to the modified urethane surface) is attached to the dynamometer head.
+The concrete block shall be brushed on one side and have a minimum strength of 24,100 kPa (3,500 psi).
+A 50 mm (2 in) square film of the mixed modified urethane shall be applied to the brushed surface and allowed to cure for 72 hours at room temperature.
+A 50 mm (2 in) square cube shall be affixed to the surface of the modified urethane by means of an epoxy glue.
+After the glue has cured for 24 hours, the modified urethane specimen shall be placed on a dynamic testing machine in such a fashion so that the specimen block is in a fixed position and the 50 mm (2 in) cube (glued to the modified urethane surface) is attached to the dynamometer head.
 Direct upward pressure shall be slowly applied until the modified urethane system fails.
 The location of the break and the amount of concrete failure shall be recorded.